moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### <em>How To Play Modal </em>

-A "How To Play" modal was created to simply outline the the play instructions for the user should they wish to view them.
+As mentioned above this feature, of game instructions, was not originally factored into the design, however I felt it had a benefit and a "How To Play" modal was created to simply outline the the play instructions for the user should they wish to view them.
 This modal was styled in the same way as the win modal with a white background and a dark overlay to hide the game in the background.
-A call to action button was added here to direct the user to click it in order to play the game.
+A call to action button was added here to direct the user to click it, in order to play the game.

  <p align="center">
   <img src="https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game/blob/master/assets/readme/how-to-play-modal.png">